Wrought iron: Applications

 Wrought iron furniture has a long history, dating back to Roman times.
 There are 13th century wrought iron gates in Westminster Abbey in London, and wrought iron furniture seemed to reach its peak popularity in Britain in the 17th century, during the reign of William III and Mary II.
 However, cast iron and cheaper steel caused a gradual decline in wrought iron manufacture; the last wrought ironworks in Britain closed in 1974.

 It is also used to make home decor items such as baker's racks, wine racks, pot racks, etageres, table bases, desks, gates, beds, candle holders, curtain rods, bars, and bar stools.

 The vast majority of wrought iron available today is from reclaimed materials.
 Old bridges and anchor chains dredged from harbors are major sources.
-The greater corrosion resistance of wrought iron is due to the siliceous impurities (naturally occurring in iron ore), namely ferric silicate.
+The greater corrosion resistance of wrought iron is due to the siliceous impurities (naturally occurring in iron ore), namely ferrous silicate.

 Wrought iron has been used for decades as a generic term across the gate and fencing industry, even though mild steel is used for manufacturing these "wrought iron" gates.
 This is mainly because of the limited availability of true wrought iron.
 Steel can also be hot-dip galvanised to prevent corrosion, which cannot be done with wrought iron.